 Ty Borders, PhD, MA, MS, received a Master of Arts degree in hospital and health administration in 1995, a Doctor of Philosophy degree in hospital and health administration in 1999, and a Master of Science degree in epidemiology in 2001, all from the University of Iowa College of Public Health.

-He is currently a professor and Foundation for a Healthy Kentucky Endowed Chair in Rural Health Policy and director of the Rural and Underserved Health Research Center at the University of Kentucky.
+He is currently a professor in the College of Nursing and director of the Rural and Underserved Health Research Center at the University of Kentucky.
 Previously, he held faculty positions at the University of Arkansas for Medical Sciences College of Public Health and Texas Tech University Health Sciences Center School of Medicine.

 Borders is a nationally recognized leader in the field of rural health and has served as editor of The Journal of Rural Health for the past 11 years.
 He was appointed to the National Advisory Committee on Rural Health and Human Services, which advises the US Secretary of Health and Human Services.